 - Emotionless Girl: The main girl is believed to be this by the court of the second kingdom, as she's not supposed to speak or laugh in the seven years.

-- Fallen Princess: The protagonist and her brothers are first taken away from the court for their protection and confined to a small manor, then they're attacked by the Wicked Stepmother.
-The boys are transformed into swans and the girl must run away into the woods to begin her curse breaking mission without anyone bothering her.
+- Fallen Princess: The protagonist and her brothers are first taken away from the court for their protection and confined to a small manor in the forest, then they're attacked by the Wicked Stepmother.
+The boys are transformed into swans and the girl must run away into the woods to begin her curse-breaking mission without anyone bothering her.

 - Named by the Adaptation: The female protagonist is not named in the original tale.
-The name "Elise / Elisa", used in Grimm's Fairy Tale Classics, comes from "The Wild Swans" instead.
+The name "Elise/Elisa" used in Toei's The Wild Swans comes from Andersen's "The Wild Swans" instead.